JuliaMath/DoubleDouble.jl/README.md

 The [fused multiply-add (FMA)](http://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) operation is an intrinsic floating-point operation that allows the evaluation of `a*b+c`, with rounding only occuring at the last step.
-This operation is not available on x86 and x86_64 architures, but can be emulated via double-double arithmetic:
+This operation is not available on x86 and x86_64 architectures, but can be emulated via double-double arithmetic:

 ```julia
 julia> 0.1*0.1+0.1